 If you want to safeguard your images, bring a backup device to download your photos.
 If you lose a memory card or, God forbid, you have to overwrite a used card, you won’t lose any pictures.
 I love my Silicon Power 2TB external hard drive.
 It’s sleek, lightweight and durable.
 If you’re super Type A about your photos like me, you’ll bring two drives so that you have an extra backup of all your RAW files.

 (I do not have a relationship with any of the companies listed here but if you should purchase something through the links in this post I may make a little $$)

 5. Buy or rent but Invest in a long lens

 There a many times you’ll be surprised at how close you can get to wildlife, but if you want maximum flexibility you’ll to bring a long lens.
 Will it kill your experience if you don’t have one?
 No. But if you’re a major photographic enthusiast, you’ll be happier with one.
 If you don’t own a long lens and you’re not eager to buy one, consider renting.
-Companies such as Lensrental.com or borrowlenses.com can give you access to great lenses—and camera bodies for that matter—at a fraction of the price.
+Companies like borrowlenses.com give you access to great lenses—and camera bodies for that matter—for a fraction of the price.
 Or if you’re traveling as part of a photographic tour, look for companies that offer equipment rentals to their clients, such as Wild Eye Photographic Safaris.
 No need to lug heavy equipment while you travel; they’ll have everything you need when you arrive.
 I rented the Canon 200-400mm f4L with an internal 1.4 converter and I loved it.
 It’s heavy (around 8lbs) but it gave me a lot of wiggle room to shoot in a variety of situations.

 6. Consider some additional lenses